Are you on the hunt for the best hosting service for your website?

 Performance Test 3.

-What really got me surprised was that increase on the Kinsta Web page test.
+What really got me surprised was the increase in the Kinsta Web page test.
 Since server location plays an important part in page load speed, I performed a final test.
 This time using Pingdom in two different zones in the US:

 |Pingdom Test||From Washington D.C||From San Francisco|